 a.
 Compensation:

 Employee is an exempt employee and therefore is not eligible for overtime pay.
-Employee will receive a [yearly] salary of $[Insert Dollar amount $00.00] for 20-202 less applicable withholding and authorized deductions.
+Employee will receive a [yearly] salary of $[Insert Dollar amount $00.00] for 2020-2021 less applicable withholding and authorized deductions.
 Salary will be paid semi-monthly over a twelve-month period beginning with the first pay period following the Effective Date.
 Paychecks will compensate employees for 1/24 of their annual salary.
-Any overpayments shall be repaid within the 20-202 year.
+Any overpayments shall be repaid within the 2020-2021 year.

-.
+b.
+Stipends:

+Charter School will provide a monthly stipend for work performed remotely due to office closures related to COVID-19.

+c.
 Benefits:

 The Employee shall be entitled to all health and welfare benefits granted to other employees of the Charter School in the same classification, workday, and work year.
 As per applicable California laws, eligible Employees will belong to the California Public Employee Retirement System (CalPERS).

-.
+d.
 Paid Sick Leave (“PSL”):

 In satisfaction of the California Healthy Workplaces, Healthy Families Act, Employee will be allotted twelve days (96 hours) of PSL per year beginning immediately upon the effective date of this Agreement.
 PSL days are not accrued on an as-worked basis but rather are allotted to the eligible employees on July 1 for use during the Term of the Agreement.
 Returning employees may use PSL immediately.
 New employees may use PSL beginning on the 30th day after the effective date of this Agreement.
 A maximum of 96 hours of accrued but unused PSL will carry over from year to year.
 Employees hired after the start of the work year will be allotted a prorated amount of PSL at the rate of one (1) day per month.
 Employees may use their accrued PSL to take paid time off for the diagnosis, care, or treatment of an existing health condition of (or preventative care for) the employee or the employee’s family member.
 Employee may also use PSL to take time off from work for reasons related to domestic violence, stalking, or sexual assault.
 For purposes of this policy, “family member” means a child, parent, spouse, registered domestic partner, grandparent, grandchild, or sibling of the employee.
 “Child” means a biological child, a foster child, an adopted child, a step-child, a child of a registered domestic partner, a legal ward, or a child of a person standing in loco parentis.
 “Parent” means a biological, foster, or adoptive parent, a step-parent, or a legal guardian of the employee or the employee’s spouse or registered domestic partner.
 “Spouse” means a legal spouse, as defined by California law.
 Accrued but unused PSL issued under this Agreement will not be paid out upon termination.